Bolivia blames Cubans for stirring unrest, ousts Venezuelan officials

 The vote gave him an outright win but was tarnished by allegations of fraud, sparking widespread anti-government protests that often turned violent.

-Morales and his vice president fled the country earlier this week, and were given asylum in Mexico.
-But protests by Morales’ supporters have continued in capital La Paz, nearby El Alto, and the central city of Cochabamba.
+Morales and his vice president fled the country earlier this week to take up an offer of asylum in Mexico.
+But protests by Morales’ supporters have continued in the capital La Paz, nearby El Alto, and the central city of Cochabamba.

 In a statement, Cuba’s foreign ministry denied its doctors had supported any protests.
-Venezuela’s foreign ministry did not immediately respond to requests for comments.
+Venezuela’s foreign ministry did not immediately respond to requests for comment.

 Both countries have backed Morales’ assertion that he was toppled in a foreign-backed coup.

-Other countries in the region, including Brazil and Ecuador, have acted similarly against Cubans in recent months.
+Other countries in the region, including Brazil and Ecuador, have taken similar action against Cubans in recent months.

-The Caribbean island nation has a respected health service and generates export earnings by sending more than 50,000 health workers to more than 60 countries.
+The Caribbean island nation has a respected health service and generates income by sending more than 50,000 health workers to over 60 countries.
 Cuba has been accused of mistreating its doctors and pressuring them to take part in political activities, which the country denies.

-Local media reports showed violent standoffs between coca farmers and police in the region of Cochabamba.
-Bolivia’s official ombudsman said there had been at least four people killed in the region on Friday and put total deaths so far in the protests at 18.
+Local media showed violent standoffs between coca farmers and police in the region of Cochabamba, a stronghold of Morales support.

+Bolivia’s official ombudsman said at least five people were killed in the town of Sacaba and more than 30 injured on Friday, and it called for an urgent government investigation into the use of force by police and the military.

+The ombudsman puts total deaths so far since the October vote at 19, a number which has accelerated over the last week.

-The head of powerful union Bolivian Workers’ Center (COB), Juan Carlos Huarachi, said on Friday the group was open to dialogue to help stop the “bloodshed.”
+The head of the powerful Bolivian Workers’ Center (COB) union, Juan Carlos Huarachi, said on Friday that the group was open to dialogue to help stop the bloodshed.

 “We are seeing the army and the police mobilized, using tear gas, firing bullets and that worries us,” he said, demanding that the government find a route to peace.